 The Unveiling Service

 The service for the unveiling of a monument is a short and simple one.
 It consists of the recitation of several Psalms; the actual removal of the veil from the memorial; the recitation of the Malei Rachamim (the Memorial Prayer) and the Kaddish.
 A Minyan (a gathering of 10 Jewish adults) is required for the recitation of Kaddish; however, if there is no Minyan available, the Kaddish is omitted.

 At the unveiling it is certainly appropriate for a family member to choose to speak about the person who has died, or to read a supplemental poem or prayer.

 Many choose to appoint an officiating rabbi to conduct the unveiling, however, this is not mandatory.
-The JCAM office has information on how to conduct an unveiling.
-Please feel free to contact our office and request and unveiling packet to guide you in this important and meaningful ritual.
+The JCAM office has information on how to conduct an unveiling as well as additional poems of remembrance.
+Please feel free to download a copy of our Unveiling Packet and/or a remembrance poem to guide you in this important and meaningful ritual.